drduh/macOS-Security-and-Privacy-Guide/README.md

 * Click carefully
 	* Ultimately, the security of a system depends on the capabilities of its administrator.
-	* Care should be taken when installing new software.
-Always prefer [free](https://www.gnu.org/philosophy/free-sw.en.html) and open source software ([which macOS is not](https://superuser.com/questions/19492/is-mac-os-x-open-source)).
+	* Care should be taken when installing new software; only install from official sources that the developers indicate on their official webiste/github/etc.

 ## Preparing and installing macOS